 Added by: Björn Freter, Contributed by: Eric de Araujo

 Abstract: Many of us think that ordinary objects – such as tables and chairs – exist.
 We also think that ordinary objects have parts: my chair has a seat and some legs as parts, for example.
 But once we are committed to the thesis that ordinary objects are composed of parts, we then open ourselves up to a whole host of philosophical problems, most of which center on what exactly the composition relation is.
 Composition as Identity is the view that the composition relation is the identity relation.
 While such a view has some advantages, there are many arguments against it.
 In this essay, I will briefly canvass three different varieties of Composition as Identity, and suggest why one of them should be preferred over the others.
 Then I will outline several versions of the most common objection against CI.
 I will suggest how a CI theorist can respond to these charges by maintaining that some of the arguments are invalid.

-Comment: This introduction (in two articles) to the Composition as Identity debate can either stand alone among a collection of topics in metaphysics, or as an entry into more readings.
-It presents a range of Composition as Identity positions and helpfully organizes objections to the view.Export citation in BibTeX formatExport text citationView this text on PhilPapersExport citation in Reference Manager formatExport citation in EndNote formatExport citation in Zotero format
+Comment: This introduction to the Composition as Identity debate can either stand alone among a collection of topics in metaphysics, or as an entry into more readings.
+It presents a range of Composition as Identity positions and helpfully organises objections to the view.
+Note: there are two parts to this article and this is the first.Export citation in BibTeX formatExport text citationView this text on PhilPapersExport citation in Reference Manager formatExport citation in EndNote formatExport citation in Zotero format

 Can’t find it?

 Contribute the texts you think should be here and we’ll add them soon!